 Their weird four-way date actually does end up working.
 Quinn dances with Puck, and she dances with Finn.
 She dances with Sam and Kurt and Blaine.
 She sits on Artie's lap and lets him spin her around the floor for a song.
 Santana even drags her into a ridiculous tango that they laugh the whole way through.
 She wants nothing more than to dance with Rachel, but she's still not brave enough, and so she settles for dancing next to Rachel in a group of their friends.

 Quinn is sitting at table nursing her punch when the time comes to crown prom king and queen.
 She's not running this year, so she's not really paying attention to the announcements.
 She's fingering her corsage again (she's been doing it all night) while she absently listens to Rachel chastise Puck for attempting to spike the punch.
 So when Santana suddenly gives her shoulder a shove and tells her to get up, Quinn just glares and says, "What the hell, S?"

 "Get up on the fucking stage, Q. They just called your name for prom queen."

-"Just go," Santana gives her a little push, and she's moving forward, and everyone around is clapping, and God, okay, so she's still vain enough to absolutely want that crown.
+"Just go," Santana gives her a little push, and then she's moving forward, and everyone around is clapping, and God—okay, so she's still vain enough to absolutely want that crown.